dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-parameter-and-runtime-settings-advanced.md

 `[in] modesName` The mode parameter name to get arguments.
 `[in] index` The array index of mode parameter to indicate a specific mode.
 `[in] argumentName` The name of the argument to get.
-`[in,out] error` Input a pointer to an error object.
-If an error occurs, this pointer is set to an actual error object containing the error information.
-You may specify nil for this parameter if you do not want the error information.
+`[in,out] error`: A pointer to an error object.

+An error occurs when:

+- The library failed to get the mode argument.
+It might because you input incorrect `modeName`, `index` or `argumentName`.

 **Return Value**